 Remember to take out all valuables inside and out in the cargo area!

-With the unfortunate rise in RV break-ins and theft, also consider removing high dollar items (tool kits, surge protectors or EMS, grills, coolers, TVs, generators, batteries, etc.)
+With the unfortunate rise in RV break-ins and theft, consider removing high dollar items (tool kits, surge protectors or EMS, grills, coolers, TVs, generators, batteries, etc.).

 A good rule of thumb is to remove anything that would attract bugs, rodents, or thieves!